shichao-an/notes/docs/lkd/ch3.md

 Most operating systems implement a **spawn** mechanism to create a new process in a new address space, read in an executable, and begin executing it.
 Unix separates these steps into two distinct functions: `fork()` and `exec()`.

 * `fork()`: creates a child process that is a copy of the current task.
-It differs from the parent only in its PID, its PPID (parent’s PID), and certain resources and statistics (e.g. pending signals) which are not inherited.
+It differs from the parent only in its PID, its PPID (parent's PID), and certain resources and statistics (e.g. pending signals) which are not inherited.
 * `exec()`: loads a new executable into the address space and begins executing it.

 #### Copy-on-Write